hasansamee/Gotya/README.md

 1. You’ll get the notification the moment you lost your passport.

-2. It is a millisecond job to notify and share your location to your group / maktab mate when you lost them.
+2. It is a millisecond job to notify and share your location to your group mate when you lost them.

-3. Group / Maktab leader can track any of their members.
+3. Group people can track any of their members.

 4. BLE devices have battery lasting for more than years. ** you don’t need to charge them**.

 ## What we learned
  During the development, our focus was to analyse and create mesh network for the device communication, so learning that was a challenge.